nicol4us/odin-calculator/README.md

 # odin-calculator
-Final project of The Odin Project foundations curricullum
+This project based on The Odin Project foundations curricullum.
+It make simple calculator using html, css and javascript.